uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - Δt: The time difference between completing the route without and with the forecasting system, expressed as a percentage.
 Δt =  ..........................................................................(1)

+The above calculations demonstrate the efficiency of using the developed system of road traffic forecasting, namely, the following gains in time from 25% to 40% (average values).
+Nodes	Routes	Total Time with Routing System	Total Time without Routing System N1-N2	Acton- Algate	20	25
+N2-N1	Algate- Acton	18	27
+N2-N3	Algate - Anerly	45	58
+N3-N2	Anerly - Algate 	42	60
+N3-N4	Anerly - Balham	25	40
+N4-N3	Balham - Anerly 	23	38
+N4-N5	Balham - Battersea	15	30
+N5-N4	Battersea - Balham 	17	38
+N5-N6	Battersea - Bayswater	20	30
+N6-N5	Bayswater - Battersea 	18	35

+Table 1
+In the histogram shown in Fig. 12 presents the time gain for overcoming a route laid without a forecasting system and with a forecasting system (10 routes were considered), while Fig.13 represent the total time gain by using the forecasting system in the 10 test experiment.
+The obtained results show the expediency of using the designed system for vehicles in urban conditions.